Welcome

 he's racing in memory of his years-ago exploits, which you can also see in

-The magazine has many veteran racers on hand, with their stories and photos from all the short circuit formulae, for instance Dave Willis at Aldershot,
+The magazine had many veteran racers on hand, with their stories and photos from all the short circuit formulae, for instance Dave Willis at Aldershot,

 doing what those cars did so well.
-The mag covers present-day
+It covered present-day

-revival / heritage cars and racing, as well as fascinating archival
+revival / heritage cars and racing, as well as archival

 cars were called Juniors for several years after their 1961 birth,